 Sadaffe Abid is co-founder CIRCLE, a social enterprise with the mission to develop, support and build the entrepreneurial and leadership capacity of women and youth in Pakistan.
 She initiated the Elevate Campaign to increase women's participation on panels and forums where several corporate and social sector leaders have joined to support women's advancement.
 Prior to this, she managed Kashf Foundation as COO and CEO, one of Forbes Top 50 microfinance institutions which she helped grow from a pilot in two rooms to serve 300,000 women clients in Pakistan.
 During her tenure Kashf received the AGFUND International Prize and Grameen Trust Microfinance Excellence Award.
 Sadaffe is a Social Entrepreneur-in-Residence at INSEAD.
 Since 2014, she is a lecturer on social entrepreneurship at Cedep, INSEAD.
 Her work at Kashf is profiled in Nicholas Kristof’s book, Half the Sky and Isobel Coleman's book, Paradise Beneath Her Feet.
 Sadaffe completed her Masters at the Harvard Kennedy School, Advanced Management Program at INSEAD and her B.A. at Mount Holyoke College.
 She is a recipient of the Mount Holyoke Alumni Achievement Award and a TEDx INSEAD Speaker.

-Assistant Professor at the Defense & Strategic Studies Department, Quaid-I-Azam University, Islamabad.
+Associate Professor at the Defense & Strategic Studies Department, Quaid-I-Azam University, Islamabad.
 Holds PhD - Doctor of Philosophy from University of Birmingham, UK.
 Thesis topic was, Pakistan's Response to Terrorism: A Case Study of Musharraf era.
 Participated and presented papers in the number of seminars and conferences internally and nationally on the themes of: non-traditional security; counter-terrorism; de-radicalization, human security, and; Pakistan’s foreign policy and South Asian politics.
 Attended “Executive Security Studies course (12 week)” at the Asia Pacific Security Studies Center (APCSS), Honolulu, 2002, USA.
 Participated in, “Women and Security Program” Harvard Kennedy School – Executive Education, January 14, 2010 Also Participated in the Annual Colloquium of Institute of Inclusive Security, 8 Jan – 22 Jan 2010, Massachusetts (Harvard) and Washington D C. USA.
 Is a Coordinator of the Pakistan chapter of “Women without Borders’s SAVE (Sisters against Violence and Extremism) and a member of the advisory board of the “Peace & Development Network” of the PAIMAN Alumni Trust; Member of the Aman-o-Nisa (National Women collision for Women Role in Peace and Security.
 And an editorial board member of Islamabad Institute of Strategic Studies.
 External examiner of the National Defense University (NDU) social sciences faculty.
 Has hosted and participated in number of radio and television programs focusing on terrorism, counter-insurgency, challenges of de- radicalization and non-traditional security issues.
 Published papers internationally on: “Anti-terror Laws in Pakistan”; “Towards a Durable Peace in Waziristan”; “Terrorism: A Human Security Challenge in South Asia”; “Trends in Pakistan's Security policy - Post 9/11 phase”, “Religious extremism and militancy in South Asia”, and; “India- Pakistan: Joint Anti-Terrorism Mechanism – Perspective form Pakistan”; “Women Moderating Extremism in Pakistan, August 2012, and; “Womens Roles in Post-conflict Reconstruction And Rehabilitation in Pakistan.
 Presented a paper on “Pakistan’s Contribution in War on Terror” in International Conference on, SCO’s Role in Regional Stability Prospects of its Expansion, organized by Islamabad Policy Research Institute (IPRI) and Hanns Seidel Foundation, August 28-29, 2013 at Marriot Hotel, Islamabad, Pakistan.
 Presented a paper on” Tehreek-e-Taliban Pakistan: Genesis, profile and activities in Pakistan at the Intelligence Bureau Academy, September 3, 2013, Islamabad.
 Also presented papers in national and international seminars/workshops on: Youth Radicalization in Pakistan; Child Militancy in Pakistan – A Human Security Challenge; Drone attacks and National Sovereignty – Case Study of Pakistan; Threat of non-state actors to nationhood – Case study of ISIS.

 Shafiqul Islam earned his Sc.D. from the Massachusetts Institute of Technology and is a Professor of Civil and Environmental Engineering and Professor of Water Diplomacy at the Fletcher School of Law and Diplomacy at Tufts University.
 He is the Director of the Water Diplomacy Program.
 Professor Islam works on availability, access and allocation of water within the context of climate challenges, health, and diplomacy.
 He seeks interdisciplinary approaches to create actionable knowledge by blending science, engineering, policy, and politics in contextually relevant ways using complexity science, systems thinking, principled pragmatism, and negotiation theory.
 Professor Islam maintains a diverse network of national and international partnerships and is engaged in several national and international consulting and training practices in the United States, South Asia, Africa, and Middle East.
 He is the 2016 recipient of the Prince Sultan Bin Abdulaziz International Water Prize for Creativity.
 He has over hundred publications and his research and practice have been featured in numerous media outlets including the BBC World Service, Voice of America, Boston Globe, Huffington Post, Nature, and Yale E360.
 More information about Dr. Islam's interests and expertise, please visit Water Diplomacy.